MCGPPeters/blog/A pattern for processing a collection of desperate generic objects in a strongly typed fashion.md

  2. It then repeats the trick by checking if the `Behavior` implements the `IHandle<Get>` interface (thus `IHandle<T>` for that specific type of `T`) .
 If so it **calls back again to the `Message<Get>`** passing itself as the `IHandle<Get>` => `"message.GetHandledBy(_cellBehavior)"`
  3. Then for the last time the `Message<T>` calls back again to the `Behavior` (or more specifically, the `IHandle<Get>`) passing the body of the message (`Get`) as an argument **in a strongly typed fashion**

+In a follow up post I will show a similar scenario that uses this pattern, followed by a generalization of the pattern (with pictures...
+I promise :) ).
+The discussion of the generalization will hopefully give it a name as well (please leave suggestions)...
+Or it will point you to an already existing solution to the challenges described above...

+Cheers!